mvanzulli/simple_ClusterUY/README.md

-# clusterFING
+# ClusterUY_Intructions
-This repository include a brief for using cluster-FING in linux for programming beginners
+This repository include a brief for using cluster-UY in linux for programming beginners: